-- This brand-new competition will begin with four 1-hour heats for teams to join online from their school. - The 20 highest scoring teams from across the heats will be invited to join us online again for the Grand Final. - Schools can enter multiple teams on the same date or across different heat dates. - Each team should be made up of four Year 4 pupils who will work together to solve questions and problems across three live rounds.
+- There will be a choice of four 1-hour heats for teams to join online from their school. - The 20 highest scoring teams from across the heats will be invited to join us online again for the Grand Final. - Schools can enter multiple teams on the same date or across different heat dates. - Each team should be made up of four Year 3 pupils who will work together to solve questions and problems across three live rounds.